skuttleman/defacto/README.md

 ### Queries

 `query` - a message used to request data from `defacto`'s database.
 It should be a vector with a keyword in first position.
 Prefer qualified keywords which are _nouns_.
+I like prefixing the *name* with `?:` to make them stand out more in code.

 `resource` - the keyword in first position of a `query` vector.